Meet Our Instructors

 Jesse Salsbury graduated from the University of Maryland, College Park with a Bachelor of Science in Computer Science and a Statistics minor.
 Having a strong interest in mathematics, he tutored introductory calculus courses for six semesters.
 The satisfaction he received from seeing students finally understand a concept, coupled with the pure enjoyment of the material he was tutoring, is what motivated Jesse to continue tutoring after college.
 Currently, he works as a software developer at a biomedical computing firm.
 A movie aficionado, Jesse can be found watching some of the greatest independent comedy and drama films.
 In addition, he enjoys the thrill of a late-night baseball game.

 While analytical, Jesse enjoys being conversational with students in order to develop long-lasting relationships that establish trust between the students and himself.
 During tutoring sessions, he will be sure to ask you to explain your answers, even if they are correct.
-He considers correct answers obtained from mistaken reasoning to be one of the most crucial things to address with students, as an incorrect thought process that leads to a correct answer will, without a doubt, come back to bite them.
+He considers correct answers obtained from mistaken reasoning to be one of the most crucial things to address with students.
+An incorrect thought process that leads to a correct answer will, without a doubt, can come back to bite them.
 If there are any gaps in your reasoning, no matter how minor they may be, Jesse is eager to fill them in.

 + Karsten Skogsholm